Hennops Hiking Trails: Hiking Guide

 The moderate to difficult part

-The next section of the trail (about 6km in) has no escape route and this is where the trail becomes a bit more difficult and advanced.
+The next section of the trail (about 6km in) has no escape route and becomes a bit more difficult and advanced.
 The reason is because of the concentration needed for hiking this part.
-The trail has a lot of loose rocks and the trail is very slippery at certain areas.
+The trail has a lot of loose rocks and the trail is very slippery in certain areas.
 I would highly recommend that you do not attempt this part of the trail without proper hiking shoes.
 Especially after a rainy day.
-There were people who took a fall (more than once) because they were not wearing the proper shoes.
+Some people took a fall (more than once) because they were not wearing the proper shoes.

 I do like the escape routes this trail offers, as it makes it easy for novice hikers to start the trail and see how far they can come, and take the escape route if they feel like they’ve reached their limit.